 A commercial artist draws or paints images that are used in a variety of ways.
 The field includes jobs in interior designer, product design, illustration, police or forensics, and cartoon or comic book design.

 A game designer influences the look of a game.
 They illustrate the characters and landscapes that bring the game to life.
-They also weight in on sound, music and special effects.
+They also weigh in on sound, music and special effects.
 A game developer is a computer programmer who makes sure the interface and user experience runs smoothly and is free from errors.

 Graphic designers format text, images and other visual elements to create compelling print and electronic media.
 They can address issues of packaging and retail environments, brand development, environmental graphic design, exhibition design and wayfinding.
 They also create special effects, convert photographs and drawings into digital images or manipulate graphics.

 Interactive media designer